Famous for flavouring gin, juniper berries are so much more than a fragrant ingredient.

 It can serve as a natural remedy against acne, as well as an alternative for fighting skin irritations such as rashes and eczema.

-Some people also utilise these properties in their haircare routines to fight against dandruff.
+Some people also utilise these properties in their haircare routines to fight against dandruff and when combined with rosemary oil for hair can significantly improve hair growth and hair health.

 How to use Juniper Berry Essential Oil